ypaulsussman/learning-log/src/pages/index.md

 I wanted to “start a blog”: more specifically, I wanted to build (or adapt) a small, low-investment codebase that would impel me to write down more of my thoughts.

-My reactions to media I've consumed, my ideas for projects that I may someday even start, my observations on unbidden stimuli as the universe rolls past...
-I don't have a ton of confidence in _their_ intrinsic value, but I feel pretty good about the mental exercise that I predict \${recording those thoughts, and sharpening them in that process of recording} will bring.
+My reactions to media I've consumed, my ideas for projects that I may even someday start, my observations on unbidden stimuli as the universe rolls past...
+I don't have a ton of confidence in _their_ intrinsic value, but I feel pretty good about the mental exercise that I predict \${recording those thoughts, and while recording sharpening them} will bring.

 ## But how does a blog help?